karant-dev/homelab/readme.md

 # Homelab

-> **Note:** This README is a placeholder and will be updated with real content as my homelab grows and evolves.
+> **Note:** This is an evolving homelab.
+Readme might be slightly behind actual state.

 ## What is this?